- Home

 Taking care of yourself at home

-Your recovery time after a hysterectomy will depend on the type of surgery you had, your age and general health.
+Your recovery time after surgery will depend on the type of operation you had, your age and general health.
 In most cases, you will feel better within 6 weeks.

 More resources